utqc/utqc.github.io/content/_index.md

 - [The SQUID Conference](https://www.quantumcoalition.io/)
 - Guest Speakers

-Join [our Discord space](https://discord.gg/UBnRaHuzF9) to see everything that's going on.
+[Our Discord space](https://discord.gg/UBnRaHuzF9) is our primary means of communication.
+Join it to see everything that's going on.

 ## Our Dirac-tors